KonstaT/KonstaT.github.io/_devices/rpi3/LineageOS15.1.md

 *A: Following keyboard keys work as Android buttons: F1 = Home, F2 = Back, F3 = Multi-tasking, F4 = Menu, F5 = Power, F11 = Volume down, and F12 = Volume up.
 You can also use one of many third party reboot applications.*

 Q: How to boot to TWRP recovery?
 *A: There's currently no proper way to boot between Android and TWRP, but this can achieved by renaming the ramdisk you want to boot.
-Execute following commands in 'adb shell'/serial console/terminal and reboot your device:*
+Execute following commands in 'adb shell'/serial console/terminal (you can enable built-in terminal app from Settings -> Developer options -> Local terminal) and reboot your device:*

 ```
 su